 If you need to complete employment vetting you need to follow the Human Resources process instead.

 The police may release any information they hold that's relevant to the vetting request, such as:

 - conviction history and driving infringement/demerit reports

 - active charges and warrants to arrest

 - charges that didn't result in a conviction, including those that were acquitted, discharged without conviction, diverted, or withdrawn

 - interactions with New Zealand Police that may be relevant to the role being vetted, including investigations that didn't result in prosecution

 - family violence information where the person was the victim, offender or witness to an incident or offence

 - name suppression information where it’s necessary to the purpose of the vetting.

-The police vetting service processes vetting requests in accordance with the Privacy Act 1993 and the Criminal Records (Clean Slate) Act 2004.
+The police vetting service processes vetting requests in accordance with the Privacy Act 2020 (replacing the Privacy Act 1993 on 1 December 2020) and the Criminal Records (Clean Slate) Act 2004.